 Option strategies can be designed to explicitly introduce convexity, which can lead to portfolio performance that is actually positive during times of extreme stress, due to the incredible leverage that can be embedded in options.

 Equities With Put ProtectionLet’s consider a strategy that invests 98% of assets into a core equity exposure like the S&P 500 and invests 2% of asset annually into a smart put option strategy that is designed to outperform the benchmark when markets experience significant downturns, precisely the moment you would be most heavily reliant on an asset like bonds to diversify your core equity exposure.
 The put overlay component consists of a series of deep out of the money put options at different expiries, which are rolled systematically, and potentially also monetized before their expected roll date.
-Figure 1 shows the backtest results from 2007-2020 for this downside convexity strategy.
+Figure 1 shows the backtest results from 2007-2020 for this downside convexity strategy, where the put overlay allocates 30% to 3m/50%otm puts and the rest in 2 sets of 1yr/50%otm puts (offset from each other by 6m), where each option is rolled 1m to expiry, and monetized if they add 15% to the portfolio.
 At the highest level we can see the summary statistics in the left panel of Figure 1, where we see large cumulative outperformance by our S&P 500 + put overlay strategy, and also see the maximum drawdown get cut from 55% to 36%.
 We can get a deeper intuition for the strategy by looking at the annual returns, shown on the right of Figure 1, where we consistently see core beta performance during typical market environments (with a small haircut due to the cost of the options) alongside outsized performance in the two periods of stress that occurred during the full backtest period.
 And as mentioned earlier, a deeply convex strategy can sometimes even provide strongly positive performance during times of stress, which is exactly the behavior we see in the backtest in March of 2020 (and almost see in 2008).

 Figure 1: Hypothetical Put Strategy from 1/1/07 to 7/31/20; Benchmark is S&P 500 Index